muzili0712/yourtv/README.en.md

 8. Long press the touch screen: display the current channel program list<br>
 9. Press the home page (mobile phone virtual circle key) key to enter picture-in-picture<br>
 10. The touch screen can still play when the screen is turned off (there is a cancel switch in the settings interface)<br>
+11. Switch IPTV/web video: Settings interface--Switch IPTV/Switch web video switch<br>
-11. Other functions, test by yourself. <br>
+12. Other functions, test them yourself. <br>

 * After opening the configuration, select remote configuration, scan the QR code to configure the video source, etc. You can also directly configure the address remotely http://0.0.0.0:34567
 * After turning on "Automatically update live source every day", the live source will be automatically updated after the application is started